John Lyall: Legacy

 When West Ham played Middlesbrough in the FA Cup Semi-final on 23 April 2006 at Villa Park, a one-minute silence was held in Lyall's honour, although after only a few seconds the West Ham fans started a chant of "Johnny Lyall's Claret and Blue Army" in tribute to their most successful ever manager.
 West Ham won the match 1–0 to reach their first FA Cup Final since 1980 when Lyall was in charge.

 On 5 December 2007, it was announced that the Heritage Foundation charity would be erecting a blue plaque in Lyall's memory at West Ham's Upton Park ground on 20 January 2008.

 In December 2009, West Ham renamed the main gates to Upton Park as The John Lyall Gates.
 West Ham announced in May 2015 that as part of their relocation to the Olympic Stadium in 2016, the gates would be moved to the new site.
 They are currently on display in the club's official store.

+In October 2025, some of Lyall’s medals and awards were sold by auctioneers, Barnebys.
+These included his winner’s medal from the 1975 FA Cup final which fetched £6606.43, the winner’s medal from the 1980 FA Cup final which fetched £6007.77, his England youth cap from 1957 which fetched £400 and his 1991/92 Ipswich Town manager of the season trophy, his contracts at West Ham and his football tie collection.